Hydromorphone (By injection)

 - If you store this medicine at home, keep it at room temperature, away from heat and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine, containers, and other supplies.
-You will also need to throw away old medicine after the expiration date has passed.
+Throw away old medicine after the expiration date has passed.
 Flush all leftover medicine down the toilet after you have finished your treatment.
 Also, flush old medicine after the expiration date has passed.
 This medicine is one of only a few medicines that should be disposed of this way.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.